BigDataflow-system/BigDataflow/README.md

 4, Run Alias Analysis

-And there are also seven parameters used to fit your own program and running environment:
+And there are also some parameters used to fit your own analysis and running environment:

 `-vif` : the vertex input format of specific dataflow analysis